When the air turns crisp, it’s time for a fall family adventure in Butte County.

 Discover the Annual Salmon Migration

-And of course, a Butte County Fall Family Adventure isn’t complete without a visit to the Oroville Feather River Fish Hatchery to witness to the annual salmon spawn starting in mid-September through mid-November.
-Enjoy an up-close view through the underwater viewing window or watch as they swim up the fish ladder.
+No Butte County fall family adventure is complete without witnessing the annual salmon spawn at the Oroville Feather River Fish Hatchery.
+Starting in mid-September through mid-November, you can enjoy an up-close view through the underwater viewing window or watch as the salmon swim up the fish ladder.

-The viewing window is open at all times, while the main hatchery is normally open daily from 7am-3pm — make sure check current hours and stop in for a tour!
+Visiting Hours: The viewing window is open at all times, while the main hatchery is normally open daily from 7am-3pm — make sure to check current hours and stop in for a tour.

 Stay at a Kid-Friendly Hotel